To read the Chester Civic Trust Constitution please click on the following link.

 Most of our day-to-day activity is organised through groups of volunteers.

-Our New Works Committee monitors developments and current planning applications submitted for sites within the greater Chester area.
-It makes its views known by passing comment to elected councillors and planning officers.
-It meets normally every Thursday at one o’clock in the Planning Department in The Forum.
+The New Works Committee monitors planning applications submitted for sites within the greater Chester area.
+If it feels there is a need for comment, it makes its views known to elected Councillors and planning officers.
+It meets normally every Thursday at one o’clock in Bishop Lloyd’s Palace.

-Our Urban Development Committee takes a multi-disciplinary approach to addressing urban issues.
-It concerns itself with the related issues of traffic and transport, conservation, forward planning, open spaces, and urban regeneration.
-Its key role is to advise and make recommendations on local planning, urban design and conservation, regional planning, and transportation.
+The Strategic Development Committee takes a multi-disciplinary approach to addressing strategic planning issues.
+Its key role is to advise and make recommendations on the related issues of traffic and transport, forward planning, open spaces, and urban regeneration.
 It aims both to stimulate public interest in the City’s built environment and to promote high standards of planning and urban design.

 Three support groups make sure that the society functions as an efficient and enjoyable social group that cares for its own members.

 The Events Committee organises the annual lecture series and various events in our headquarters at Bishop Lloyd’s Palace.
 It organises very successful trips and visits to other towns and cities throughout the UK and from time to time, abroad.
-Past UK visits have included Lancaster, Cambridge, Leeds, Wakefield, Ludlow, Derby, Belfast, Hull Scarborough, etc. Trips abroad have most recently included Montpellier, Padua and Berlin.
-These are a great way to get to know other members and it is a privilege to be guided around historic towns by members of associated civic societies.
+Past UK visits have included Lancaster, Cambridge, Leeds, Wakefield, Ludlow, Derby, Belfast, and Norwich, as well as local visits to places such as Northwich, Nantwich and Manchester.
+Trips abroad have most recently included Romania, Hungary and Chester’s German twin town of Lörrach.
+These visits are a great way to get to know other members and it is a privilege to be guided around historic towns by members of associated civic societies.

-The Publicity Committee publicizes the Trust’s activities by producing regular newsletters, the Annual Report, Membership Cards and all the other material issued to members throughout the year, it is also responsible for maintaining the website.
+The Publicity Committee publicises the Trust’s activities by producing regular newsletters, the Annual Report, Membership Cards and all the other material issued to members throughout the year.
+It organises recruitment and promotional events and is also responsible for maintaining this website.

 What you can do